 Dietz et al. showed that the mechanism of Sr extraction by crown-ethers in ionic liquids strongly depends on the chain-length of the ionic liquid.
-Long chained ionic-liquids favor liquid-liquid extraction mechanism with high Sr uptake at high nitric acid concentrations; whereas short chained ionic liquids introduce a cation exchange mechanism, leading to high Sr retention at low pH values.
-Sr retention then decreases with increasing acid concentrations to a minimum at about 1M HNO_3 .
-At higher HNO_3 concentrations the D_w values increase as expected when liquid-liquid extraction mechanism becomes predominant.
+Long chained ionic-liquids favor liquid-liquid extraction mechanism with high Sr uptake at high nitric acid concentrations whereas short chained ionic liquids introduce a cation exchange mechanism at low acid concentrations, leading to high Sr retention at elevated pH values.
+This mechanism further also favors the retention of other divalent cations like Pb, Ba and Ra.

+Sr retention then decreases with increasing acid concentrations to a minimum at about 1M HNO $3$ .
+At higher HNO $3$ concentrations the D ${\rm w}$ values increase as expected when the liquid-liquid extraction mechanism becomes predominant.